google/wuffs/doc/note/tokens.md

 HTML-specific tokens from JSON-specific tokens.

 If `value_major` is non-zero then `value_minor` has whatever meaning the tokenizer's package assigns to it.
+For example, combining its low 18 bits with a follow-up extended token's 46 `value_extension` bits could form a 64-bit overall value, whose semnatics depend on the `value_minor`'s high 7 bits.

 ### VBCs and VBDs